 Renewal of an IRC provides continued support for the Chair's research program.
 In the second term only, the maximum combined contributions to salary from NSERC and the industrial partner(s) is decreased in each successive year to allow the university to gradually assume the cost of the Chair salary.
 The remainder of the NSERC grant is contributed to the research program.
 In third and subsequent terms, there is no longer a salary component to the Chair grant and all funds are earmarked for the research program.
 Refer to the Form 101 instructions for details on salary and project budgeting.
 Overall, the industrial partner(s) must contribute an amount equal to or greater than NSERC’s grant.
 The industrial partner(s) must continue to demonstrate a willingness and an ability to collaborate closely with the Chair and to exploit results of the proposed research in Canada.

-IRC awards and Canada Research Chairs Program awards may be held concurrently at any point in an IRC award, as long as the IRC grant objectives are respected and the industrial partner(s) and the Chairholder are in agreement to do so.
+Industrial Research Chair (IRC) awards and Canada Research Chair (CRC) awards may be held concurrently at any point in an IRC award, as long as the IRC grant objectives are respected and the industrial partner(s) and the Chairholder are in agreement to do so.
 Concurrent Chair awards are subject to the following conditions:

 The university must confirm that these conditions have been met before NSERC will consider a request for an IRC renewal for an additional term; specifically, the university must demonstrate that the replacement position or positions will be maintained.
 Should the start of the Canada Research Chairs Program award not correspond to the start of an IRC or a renewal review, an interim review of the proposed expansion of the Chair research program will be required.